gude1/LLM-Chat/README.md

 LLM Chat is an LLM-based chat interface that supports real-time interaction, web scraping, and rich text editing.
 It allows users to communicate with a Large Language Model (LLM), edit and resend messages, and perform web scraping directly within a Tiptap-based text editor.

-https://github.com/user-attachments/assets/faa36727-5324-41c6-924e-f030e96306c1
+Please leave a github 🌟🌟🌟 if you find this useful https://github.com/user-attachments/assets/faa36727-5324-41c6-924e-f030e96306c1